mamuz/mm-web/README.md

 ## Testrunner

 In test directory an over all module tesrunner exists.
-Be sure that each module is defined in test\config.php and in test\phpunit.xml Each module must have an autoloader classmap.
+Be sure that each module is defined in test\config.php and in test\phpunit.xml.
+Each module must have an autoloader classmap.

 ### Execute Testrunner